Skip to content

 Occupancy Probability

-This entity shows the calculated probability of occupancy based on the sensors and their weights that are currently active based on your configuration.
+This entity shows the calculated probability of occupancy based on the sensors and their weights that are currently active based on your configuration as a percentage.

 Prior Probability

-The prior probability is the probability of occupancy before any sensors are active.
-It is used to provide a baseline probability of occupancy.
+The prior probability is the probability of occupancy before any evidence is observed.
+It is used to provide a baseline probability of occupancy as a percentage.

 Attributes: